-1. What are they and what are they for?
+1. What are they and what are they used for?

 Mailboxes are a container for inter-administrative processing services (EACAT Procedures), grouped by thematic, organic or functional areas, to which you add a certain number of users.
 This is how users added to the mailbox can access, consult and edit all the procedures of the services.

-Therefore, the mailbox system is designed to simplify the management of access to these services and improve internal organization, although it is optional and it is the manager of the entity who administers it (activates, creates, deactivates and deletes mailboxes).
+Therefore, the mailbox system is designed to simplify the management of access to these services and improve internal organization, although it is optional and it is the entity's manager who administers it (activates, creates, deactivates and deletes mailboxes).

-To activate mailboxes , you must go to General > Properties > Use mailboxes in the entity
+To enable mailboxes , you must go to General > Mailboxes > Use mailboxes in the entity.

-When the mailboxes are activated, their quota appears in the entity, which represents the maximum number of mailboxes allowed.
+When you activate mailboxes, your quota appears in the entity, which represents the maximum number of mailboxes allowed.
 FAQ 1 EG Punto 4 Mailboxes _ FAQ 1 EGT Punto 2 Mailboxes _ FAQ 2 EGT Mailboxes _ FAQ 12 EGT Punto 1 _ FAQ 12 EGT Punto 4 _ FAQ 17 EGT.png

 Find related information in EGT - What is the mailbox quota?